Moonstroke/cyano/README.md

 <a name="2">2</a>: A toroidal grid is, by opposition to a rectangular (or
 standard) one, is a configuration of the board in which each cell crossing a wall will re-enter the board on the opposite side instead of disappearing.
-It allows to virtually replicate an infinite grid -- except that ships maight wrap around and interact with the original pattern that launched it, resulting in behaviour that would not have occurred on a truly infinite grid.
+It allows to virtually replicate an infinite grid -- except that ships might wrap around and interact with the original pattern that launched it, resulting in behaviour that would not have occurred on a truly infinite grid.